akelii/itucsdb1611/docs/user/member1.rst

       :scale: 75 %
       :align: center
       :alt: Academic Freelance is the best
-      Modal pops-up take input of the new CV's name.

 A new CV can be added by clicking the ‘Add New One’ Button on the right top of the page.